SimonVerhoeven/archunit-demo/README.md

 Furthermore one can also define an `archunit_ignore_patterns.txt` file in the root of the classpath to ignore violations based upon a regex match.

 One can also just tailor their .that() to ignore these legacy classes, but that can quickly become quite cumbersome.

 ***

-## Customization

-It is possible to customize the format the generated messages by creating an implementation of `FailureDisplayFormat` and configuring it in `archunit.properties`.

-`failureDisplayFormat=dev.simonverhoeven.archunitdemo.customization.UppercasingFailureFormat`

-An example implementation can be found [here](src\test\java\dev\simonverhoeven\archunitdemo\customization\UppercasingFailureFormat.java)

-***